Byte Pair Encoding for Efficient Time Series Forecasting: Experiments

 \textbf{Tokenizers} We leverage 3 tokenizers with different numbers of quantization bins $M$.
 Further, we utilize a truncated uniform distribution from $\omega_{\mathrm{lb}} = -5$ to $\omega_{\mathrm{ub}}=5$ for binning, spanning a range of \num{5} standard deviations.
 As a result, our tokenizers in \cref{tab:tokenizers} feature different compression ratios, vocabulary sizes, and discretization errors.
 We build their vocabulary $\Psi$ on the same \num{100000} randomly selected time series from the Chronos dataset with a total of \num{100}\,M samples.
 To allow the model to learn all tokens, we constrain the motifs to occur at least $p_{\mathrm{min}}=1000$ times in the compressed data.
 In \cref{sec:vocab_complexity,sec:dataset_size,appendix:preprocessing_strategies}, we systematically ablate these choices.

 \textbf{Models} In our experiments, we explore our tokenization approach in foundation models operating in a zero-shot setting.
-We compare our motif-based tokenization with single-sample tokenization in Chronos models \citep{chronos}.
+We compare our motif-based tokenization with sample-based tokens in Chronos models \citep{chronos}.
 Additionally, we implement a patch-based version of Chronos, where we alter only the tokenization method and replace the cross-entropy loss function with MSE, which is generally used for continuous patches.
 We select non-overlapping patches of length \num{4} with similar compression as our high-compression tokenizer and length \num{8}, as recommended in recent literature \citep{goswami2024moment}.
 Following these baseline models, we use the T5 architecture \citep{Raffel2020t5} as backbone for our motif-based tokenization and train all models with the same number of tokens, gradient steps, and training settings.
-This way, we compare our motif-based tokenization to single-sample tokenization and patches in an isolated setting, ensuring that the tokenization method is the only difference between architectures.
+This way, we compare our motif-based tokenization to sample-based tokenization and patches in an isolated setting, ensuring that the tokenization method is the only difference between architectures.
 Following Chronos models, we propose models with our tokenizer in \num{5} sizes ranging from tiny (\num{8}\,M parameters) to large (\num{710}\,M parameters).
-We evaluate on forecasting \num{64} time series samples, following \citep{chronos}.
+We evaluate on forecasting \num{64} time series samples, following \citet{chronos}.
 As context, we utilize \num{128} tokens for our and Chronos models and an equivalent input length of \num{384} time series samples for patch-based models.
-As literature references, we further use patch-based MOMENT \citep{goswami2024moment} and Moirai \citep{woo2024unifiedtraining} foundation models.
-We restrict our evaluation to models with available data and code enabling us to reproduce the results.
-Chronos is the only foundation model in literature with sample-wise tokenization.
+As literature references, we use patch-based MOMENT \citep{goswami2024moment}, Moirai \citep{woo2024unifiedtraining}, Time-MoE \citep{shi2025timemoe}, and LightGTS \citep{wang2025lightgts} foundation models.
+We restrict evaluation to models with available data and code for reproducibility.